Anomalous interference drives oscillatory dynamics in wave-dressed active particles: Conclusion

-\textit{Acknowledgements.} This work is supported by the U.S. National Science Foundation through NSF CAREER Award CBET-2144180 and the Alfred P. Sloan Foundation through a Sloan Research Fellowship.
-We thank A. J. Abraham Fig.\,\ref{fig:1}(a).
+\ack{This work is supported by the U.S. National Science Foundation through NSF CAREER Award CBET-2144180, the U.S. Office of Naval Research through Grant No N000142612109, and the Alfred P. Sloan Foundation through a Sloan Research Fellowship.
+We thank A. J. Abraham for Fig.\,\ref{fig:1}(a).}